Do You Need An Environmental Consultant?

-- Your environmental consultant probably has years of business experience as well as environmental policy experience and will probably be able to help align your policy requirements with your business requirements
+- Your environmental consultant probably has years of business experience.
+They will probably be able to help align your policy requirements with your business requirements

-- Would you ask one of your employees to sort out the accounts or manage the budget if they hadn’t got the appropriate expertise?
+- Would you ask one of your employees to sort out the accounts or manage the budget.
+Especially if they hadn’t got the appropriate expertise?

-The cost of external environmental consultants will always be controversial and unless these services are forseen and planned for in the budget any requests for funding are unlikely to to be welcomed at short notice by the finance director.
+The cost of external environmental consultants will always be controversial.
+Unforseen costs any requests for funding are unlikely to to be welcomed at short notice by the finance director.

-If you are considering implementing an environmental or energy policy and are toying with the idea of brining in an external environmental consultant, make sure you ask for ROI figures in the proposal to ensure that any savings made by the policies and systems implemented are at least covering consultancy costs.
-Added value is something that applies to all bought in services and applies to an environmental consultant just as it does to a cost reduction or IT consultant.
+If you are considering implementing an environmental make sure you ask for ROI figures in the proposal.
+Ensure that any savings made by the policies and systems implemented are at least covering consultancy costs.
+When it comes to permits and legal compliance sometimes the minimum is needed rather than gold plating a job.
+Added value is something that applies to all bought in services and applies to an environmental consultant.

-It may not always be possible if the issue is a legal compliance one but any consultant worth their salt will always have ROI/value in the back of their minds when hoping to win a new client.
+It may not always be possible if the issue is a legal compliance.
+However any consultant worth their salt will always have ROI/value in the back of their minds.